-There is no standard to restrict the size of the bags or have any recommended sizes, which has led to a large fraction of the imports to be of a small size that has no viable end of life use.
-Usually the bigger bags are used as bin liners as their end of life use from being a grocery carrier bag.
+There is no standard to restrict the size of the bags or recommended sizes, which has led to a large fraction of the imports to be of a small size that has no viable end of life use.
+Usually the bigger bags which are initially provided from shops, as grocery carrier bags, are later used as bin liners as their end of life use.
 These smaller sized ones are often given out specifically at pharmacies as well as retail shops for smaller 1 or 2 item purchases.

 It's also important to note that the thickness of the bags is not specified at all.
 This gives rise to the importers being able to tweak the strength of the bag.
 This is very visible in supermarkets when one buys certain items such as milk or juice cartons that maybe heavier and might puncture through the bag.
 Hence, they often double or triple bag the items in order for the bag to serve it's intended function.

 It's important these restrictions are put in place as a standard to avoid further exploitation and also to reduce overall bag usage.